guptaria/Burger/README.md

    * assets/css/burger_style.css: External CSS stylesheet.
    * assets/img: Contains icons and images used in the application.
-   * assets/js/burger.js: Contains the jQuery ajax POST, DELETE, and PUT requests for adding a burger, throwing away a burger, and updating the devoured value for a burger, respectively.
+   * assets/js/burger.js: Contains the jQuery ajax POST, DELETE, and PUT requests for adding a burger, throwing away a burger, and updating the devoured value for a Eat-Da-Burger, respectively.

 * models: Contains a file called burger.js, which contains functions used to manage the application data and interact with the database.